 He spent his working life in London, both as a fireman and as a black cab driver, but in his thirties became a compulsive traveller, a pursuit that became an obsession for a while.
 Splitting the years between working and travelling, his journeys took him from Argentina to Zimbabwe.
 He loves the mountains and their associated sports, spending as much time as he can in the Alps.

 Over the years, he managed to build a small property portfolio, as well as earn a degree from the Open University.
 He plays the acoustic guitar and the octave mandolin and is currently trying to teach himself piano.
-He has an interest in languages and is insanely envious of all those rather smug polyglots with their own YouTube channels.
 He also enjoys playing historical, action adventure games, especially the Assassin’s Creed franchise.

-He loves reading biographies, philosophy, comparative religions and history books; his favourite periods being Anglo Saxon England and the Regency/Victorian/Edwardian era.
+He loves reading biographies, philosophy and history books; his favourite subjects at present being Indo-Europeanism, Anglo Saxon England and the Regency/Victorian/Edwardian era.
 Having a lifelong interest in the fighting arts, his library now has growing collection of books on the Western martial arts tradition, especially those of English heritage.

 His fiction reading tastes are considered a little dated by most, his favourite authors being, amongst others: H. Rider Haggard, Jack London, JRR Tolkien, Arthur Conan Doyle, Edgar Rice Burroughs and HP Lovecraft.